microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/webhooks.md

 * clientState - The clientState property specified in the subscription request.
 * changeType - The event type that caused the notification.
 For example, *created* on mail receive, or *updated* on marking a message read.
 * resource - The URI of the resource relative to `https://graph.microsoft.com`.
 * resourceData - The object dependent on the resource being subscribed to.
+For example, for Outlook resources:
   * @odata.type - The OData entity type in Microsoft Graph that describes the represented object.
   * @odata.id - The OData identifier of the object.
   * @odata.etag - The HTTP entity tag that represents a version of the object.